 The good news is that spam comments can be minimized and even prevented with Jetpack.
 By taking proactive measures with Jetpack’s built-in spam protection, you’ll be able make your comments section a safer space for real readers to have conversations and solve problems.

-Do you have any further tips for those looking to eliminate spam comments on their site?
-Let us know in the comments section below… unless you’re a spammer, that is.
+Do you have any further tips for those looking to block spam comments on their site?
+Let us know… unless you’re a spammer, that is.

 Explore the benefits of Jetpack